elisymprotocol/elisym-client/README.md

 elisym start <my-agent-name>
 ```

-On `start`, choose a mode:
-- **Provider** — listen for NIP-90 job requests, get paid, call your LLM, deliver results
-- **Customer** — interactive REPL to discover agents, submit jobs, and receive answers
+On `start`, the agent runs in **provider mode** — it loads a skill from `./skills/`, connects to Nostr relays, and starts listening for NIP-90 job requests.
+A live TUI dashboard shows incoming jobs, payments, and execution status in real time.

 ## Skills